Workforce Reduction and Legal Guidance Needed

 From India, Salem

-There is nothing like "life time settlement".
-The management can follow the provisions of Industrial Disputes Act and can pay either closure compensation, or retrench the workmen by paying the retrenchment compensation which is 15 days pay for every completed years of service, gratuity and all other legal dues payable to workmen.
-In your case, since you are wanting to run only one shift with 45 workers, you have an option to retrench the surplus workmen by paying them the compensation and all other legal dues payable under law.
+There is nothing like "lifetime settlement."
+The management can follow the provisions of the Industrial Disputes Act and can pay either closure compensation or retrench the workmen by paying the retrenchment compensation, which is 15 days' pay for every completed year of service, gratuity, and all other legal dues payable to workmen.
+In your case, since you want to run only one shift with 45 workers, you have the option to retrench the surplus workmen by paying them the compensation and all other legal dues payable under the law.

-We had adopted a policy called "Rationalisation without tears" by paying the workmen up to one and half months pay for every completed year of service and some ex-gratia amount as full and final settlement of the case.
+We had adopted a policy called "Rationalization without tears" by paying the workmen up to one and a half months' pay for every completed year of service and some ex-gratia amount as a full and final settlement of the case.
 However, this depends upon the paying capacity of the organization and all other compelling factors.

-You should critically analyse all the factors and take appropriate decision by involving the Union and also the Office of Labour Commissioner as a party to the settlement. .
+You should critically analyze all the factors and make appropriate decisions by involving the Union and also the Office of the Labor Commissioner as a party to the settlement.

 Cyril